RyanCallahan312/Go-Data-Analysis/README.md

 # Build and Run

+- Make sure the postgres server you are trying to connect to is started
-To build and run, in the top level directory run:
+- In the top level directory run:

 ```
 make run